hbatalhaStch/react-big-scheduler/README.md

 getScrollSpecialMoment(schedulerData, startMoment, endMoment);
 ```

-Method that defines the special moment Scheduler will scroll to automatically, when the time window contains that moment.
+Method that defines the special dayjs Scheduler will scroll to automatically, when the time window contains that dayjs.

 ### 5.Scheduler.propTypes